When you look nothing like your headshots (& other vignettes on beauty)

 When you look nothing like your headshots

 For now, I let it go — a photoshoot is too much effort.
 Besides, on professional websites (like anywhere else), beauty is what sparks intrigue.
-For instance, I'm only asked, "Where are you from?" when I have makeup on.
+For example, I'm only asked, "Where are you from?" when I have makeup on.

 In the aftermath, I'm stretched between the desire to prove that women can take up space — lots of it, joyfully, unperturbed — and the starving contentment that reaches into every crevice of my body when I feel "skinny."